Missing large

 I think it’s easy to get distracted by the literal meanings of religion and miss the point.
 I don’t believe in God as a literal, external, creator being either.
 But do you believe in love?
 If so, what do you make of core, mainstream religious statements like, God is love?
 Is it really such a bad idea to try let your life be guided by love?
 And to get together with people once a week to remind yourself and each other that there are more important things in life than work and money and selfishness and cruel, dismissive thoughts about your well meaning neighbors?
 My parents took me to Unitarian church as a child and I still miss it.
 I, like you, think religious myths are just stories — and like the poster above, that anyone who approaches religion without humility can become an arrogant, domineering dogmatist.
 But remember, no human mind or text can ever capture full understanding of anything.
 We are all just groping to understand life as best we can, and be the best people we can, and some religious communities can be helpful in reminding yourself what is important.
 Many instead promote intolerance and hatred.
 As the person above notee.
 But you can be an atheist or secular humanist without being contemptuous and dismissive of people who seek and find in religions a way to remind themselves to be more loving and kind.
 If that is what you are getting from religion, I say, God bless you.
 If not, do what you need to do to become a more loving person.
 A religious person would say you are seeking god by doing that.
 I don’t care what anyone calls it — kindness, compassion, empathy, whatever — I am for it.
 Even if it is just some brain chemicals that evolved because the sensations produced provide a selective advantage to the species, which is what I believe, I still think it is right to try to seek assistance in being guided by those chemicals rather than our fight or flight hormones.
 I think we are just rational enough to perceive others and decide they matter too.

-5. over 2 years ago on Gil Thorp
+5. almost 3 years ago on Gil Thorp

 I think the inker messed up and made the wrong person’s shirt green.
 It should still be Cathy Sasaki talking.

-6. over 2 years ago on Dilbert Classics
+6. almost 3 years ago on Dilbert Classics

 You can tell it’s an old comic; today bosses make a thousand times more.

-7. over 3 years ago on Gil Thorp
+7. almost 4 years ago on Gil Thorp

 My first thought of course was a Mrs. Robinson thing, but I don’t think the strip is going there.
 I now think that is Tessie’s mom.
 She is going to introduce them after the game, and when he mentions how busy she seems to always be with family stuff, her mom will say, Well, Tessie, you have nothing planned this weekend.